Search here...

 After my little morning adventure, I decided it was time to head back to bed for a few hours as I was still exhausted from the late arrival.

-Waking up for the second time three hours later, my boyfriend and I enjoyed a slow morning, with a late breakfast at Tamper café.
+Waking up for the second time three hours later, my friend and I enjoyed a slow morning, with a late breakfast at Tamper café.
 The food and hot drinks were delicious, and we really enjoyed our conversation with the waitress who had lived in both of my home countries, Denmark and England!
 We loved it so much that we returned the following morning.

 As we started our wanderings through the city, we soon spotted the enormous Temple of Saint Sava that towers above Belgrade.
 It’s hard to miss it, actually.
 We were drawn towards its enormous dome which was modelled after Istanbul’s Hagia Sophia, but it was the interior that truly caught our attention.